Swiftaff/rollup-iconify-svg/README.md

 // src/example.svelte
 <script>
 import icons from "./src/icons.js"; // this is the 'dest' file which the plugin has generated
+// or for rollup-plugin-iconify-svg versions older than 2.0.0 please use this syntax instead
+// import { icons }  from "./src/icons.js";
 </script>

 {@html icons["fa:random"]}